How Do I Get My Partner To Respect Me?

 How can online therapy help?

 Visiting with a therapist online can help you and your partner introduce more respectful behaviors into your relationship.
-Couples counseling under the guise of a licensed therapist offers the best chance of improving your relationship.
+Couples counseling under the guidance of a licensed therapist offers the best chance of improving your relationship.
 Attending therapy remotely also removes many barriers to attending traditional therapy, such as traveling to a physical office or being restricted to therapists who practice nearby.
 Online therapists use the same evidence-based techniques as in-person therapists.
 Those techniques are the same as if they were applied in an office setting and are just as effective.

 Therapist reviews